Providence

 The Providence Water Supply Board provides drinking water services to the City of Providence.

-Last Updated: July 2021
+Last Updated: August 2023

 Narragansett Electric offers both natural gas and electric efficiency incentives to residential and commercial customers.

-The City has various “partnerships” with Narragansett Electric, its electric and natural gas utility, that promote energy efficiency and renewable energy in both the public and private sectors, including the City’s voluntary energy challenge program called RePowerPVD.
+The City has various partnerships with Narragansett Electric, its electric and natural gas utility, that promote energy efficiency and renewable energy in both the public and private sectors, including the City’s voluntary energy challenge program called RePowerPVD.
 Narragansett Electric has been providing automated energy usage data as well as energy benchmarking assistance to program participants at request.
 The City is a member of the RI Energy Efficiency Collaborative to inform the development, implementation, and evaluation of National Grid’s energy efficiency plans.

-Last Updated: July 2021
+Last Updated: August 2023

 Low-Income Programs